-A. CRITERIA FOR APPOINTMENT AND PROMOTION: TENURE-ELIGIBLE FACULTY
+TENURE-ELIGIBLE CRITERIA FOR APPOINTMENT AND PROMOTION:

-All faculty members of the College of Medicine engage in teaching, scholarship, and service to varying degrees.
+All faculty members of the College of Medicine-Phoenix engage in teaching, scholarship, and service to varying degrees.
 The distinguishing feature of the tenure track is the requirement for scholarship.
 Scholarship is a multifaceted concept, and includes the scholarship of discovery, clinical scholarship and educational scholarship.
-At the College of Medicine, appointment on the tenure track is open to faculty members who are full-time employees of the University of Arizona (i.e. >.50 FTE).
-For appointment on the tenure track, adequate time and an appropriate setting must be available for the candidate to achieve success in scholarly activities.
+At the College of Medicine-Phoenix, appointment on the tenure track is open to faculty members who are full- time employees of the University of Arizona (i.e. >.50 FTE).(University Handbook for Appointed Personnel) For appointment on the tenure track, adequate time and an appropriate setting must be available for the appointment on the tenure track, adequate time and an appropriate setting must be available for the candidate to achieve success in scholarly activities.
 Given the demands of scholarly activities, candidates are strongly encouraged to seek mentors who can provide guidance on the requirements of scholarship and on how best to achieve success in this track.
 The tenure clock is active with appointment at any rank on the tenure track.
+(Dossier guidelines)

-1. Appointment as Instructor on the Tenure Track
+1. Instructor

-Appointment at the level of Instructor on the Tenure Track is based on promise as a scholar, and requires satisfactory completion of the requirements for the appropriate terminal degree (typically a M.D., Ph.D., D.O., or equivalent).
+Appointment at the rank of Instructor on the Tenure Track is based on promise as a scholar, and requires satisfactory completion of the requirements for the appropriate terminal degree (typically a M.D., Ph.D., D.O., or equivalent).
 Advanced clinical specialty training as a resident or postdoctoral fellow may be required.
 The appointment as Instructor is to be used rarely and is intended to allow for a period of concentrated effort in the development of teaching, scholarly, or clinical skills as applicable.

-2. Appointment/Promotion to Assistant Professor on the Tenure Track
+2. Assistant Professor

-Appointment at, or promotion to, the level of Assistant Professor on the Tenure Track is based chiefly on promise as a scholar and educator.
+Appointment at, or promotion to, the rank of Assistant Professor on the Tenure Track is based chiefly on promise as a scholar and educator.
 To be appointed or promoted to this level, an individual is required to have an appropriate terminal degree (e.g. M.D., Ph.D., D.O. or equivalent) and typically have two or more years of postdoctoral experience.
 For clinical faculty, post-doctoral experience should consist, at a minimum, of specialty residency training.
 For basic science faculty, this experience would generally be research.
 The quality of the training and the candidate's record should be weighed in the evaluation of the candidate's potential.
 The individual should show potential for excellence in teaching and scholarly activities and a dedication to service (see Appendices for examples).
 At this career stage the significance and originality of the creative efforts will be more important than their quantity.